jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 The course has been designed to be flexible in terms of delivery, allowing it to be adapted to and reused in various setups.

-TODO Slides are interspersed with exercises.
+The slides are interspersed with the exercises, rather than separate from the presentation material, as the exercises are an integral component of the course.

 The main aspect we wish to emphasise in delivery is teaching in a _"code-along"_ fashion.
 This helps with engagement, participation, and understanding [@barba2022teaching] and